mdn/advanced-js-fundamentals-ck/tutorials/array-prototype-methods/README.md

 `forEach` has a few advantages over using a for-loop.
 First, it's easier to read.
 Secondly, JavaScript has function scope, but not block scope.
 This means that `number` in our first example is scoped only to our callback function, whereas `i` is accessible outside of the loop body, which is the global scope in this case.
 The latter could have some unintended consequences.

+`forEach` is the foundation for many of the other methods we'll explore today and you can accomplish much of the same functionality with `forEach` that other methods specialize in.
+That said, just because you _can_ use it, it doesn't mean it's the best choice and that you _should_ use it.

 ## Array.prototype.map

 `forEach` will iterate through each element in an array and pass that element to an anonymous function.
 It's not uncommon that we find ourselves in a position where we need to transform the contents of an array.